BrightstarDB/Docker/README.md

 2. cd to develop

+3. (OPTIONAL) Make any changes you want to the service configuration file (`BrightstarService.exe.config`).
+You can refer to http://brightstardb.readthedocs.org/en/develop/Running_BrightstarDB/#brightstardb-service-configuration for more information about the configuration of the Brightstar service.

+4. (OPTIONAL) Make any changes you want to the Dockerfile itself

-3. Build the image using a command like:
+5. Build the image using a command like:

         docker build -t "brightstardb/brightstardb-develop"

-4. Run the image, either using the start-bs.sh script provided (if you used our suggested tag), or a similar invocation of docker run
+6. Run the image, either using the start-bs.sh script provided (if you used our suggested tag), or a similar invocation of docker run